 In this tutorial, I’m going to teach you an easy way to build open shelves without spending extra money on brackets or mounting hardware.
 This particular method is ideal when the shelves will be between two walls.
+I have used this method several times such as in our guest bath in our current home and our flip house kitchen.

 Materials and Tools